A complete phishing attack involves three roles of phishers.

 With domain name highlighting, users can easily interpret the address and identify the current website at a glance.
 Most web spoofing attacks can be identified unless the phisher is using pharming.

 Browser security indicator: HTTPS padlock

-A padlock icon appears in address bar when visiting an https website
+A padlock icon appears in the address bar when visiting an HTTPS website.

-Dynamic skins is also a method to be a good method.
+Dynamic skins can also be a good method.
 The idea is that the website server generates a unique abstract image for each user, and the web browser also independently computes the same image.
 The algorithm ensures that a phisher cannot predict this image.
-The user just needs to compare these two images; if they are identical, the server is legitimate
+The user just needs to compare these two images; if they are identical, the server is legitimate.